thienngh/Analyzing-Translating-Transcribing-DNA-strand-beginner-/README.md

 The transcription and translation processes are currently powered by dictionaries and custom code I wrote, while BioPython has been integrated to handle complementary DNA strand formation.

 At this stage, the tool translates by breaking the sequence into codons and then converting each codon until a STOP codon is encountered.
 This means it currently works only for DNA sequences that encode a single protein strand.
 For example, the hemoglobin (Hb) strand can be used to determine the presence of sickle cell anemia.
+As of right now, it can only be triggered for a translation if "AUG" is spotted.

 Current Features: